 - Must attend the required homeowner classes as scheduled.

-- Be willing to pay-off or catchup on deqlinquent debt prior to purchasing home.
+- Willing to pay-off all non-medical delinquent debt prior to purchasing home.

-- Be able to save a minimum of $2,000 towards closing costs.
+- Meet a minimum savings amount of $2,000 towards closing costs.

 - Be responsible for house maintenance after the move in date.